 Twenty years ago, Ken and Kimm Schick had a dream.
 They dreamed of starting a winery in the quiet hills of upstate New York to escape the noise, traffic, and development that were destroying their rural New Jersey home.

-In 2001, the couple bought a 200-acre dairy farm in Fultonville — not too far from the famous New York Finger Lakes wine-making region — and planted over a thousand young grape vines by hand.
+In 2001, the Schicks bought a 200-acre dairy farm in Fultonville — not too far from the already famous New York Finger Lakes wine-making region — and planted 1,000 young vines by hand.

-Today, Ken and Kimm continue to craft a line of unique grape and fruit wines.
-Their winery is the first active winery in Montgomery County and they continue to produce a variety of wines using their own grapes and locally sourced fruits.
+Today, Kimm and Ken continue to craft a line of unique grape and fruit wines.
+Their winery was the first active winery in Montgomery County and they continue to produce a variety of wines using their own grapes and locally sourced fruits.
 Together, they focus their efforts on the taste and quality of the wine — keeping the process as natural as possible.

-Hummingbird Hills Winery invites wine lovers to stop in every weekend for a taste of the most unique wines in the region.
-On the path of one of New York’s many wine trails, the winery continues to flourish and produce a line of wines that truly provide an “Escape from the Normal.”
+Hummingbird Hills Winery invites wine lovers to stop in every weekend for a taste of the most unique and flavorful wines in the region.
+The winery continues to flourish and produce a line of wines that truly provide an, “Escape from the Normal.”